!--Google tag(gtag.js)-- >

 This video shows you how to automatically add rounded corners to all your tracks in your PCB.
 It is embarrassingly easy to do; just drag a slider from left to right.

-In PCB-DEX, you can automatically round all the tracks on your PCB design.
+In AutoTRAX DEX, you can automatically round all the tracks on your PCB design.
 This is done very easily by simply clicking on a menu button and the change will automatically be applied.

 This video shows you how to split up a single symbol into multiple symbols that more clearly represent the functionality of a device in your schematic.